Alexhb61/Alignment/Control_by_committee.md

 # Motivational worked Example: The Other-izer problem
-Given the ability to construct expected utility maximizers of similar intelligences, here is a committee / utility structure that forces the committee as a whole of having between and 80% and 90% chance of success at a consequence Target.
+Given the ability to construct expected utility maximizers of similar intelligences, here is a committee / utility structure that forces the committee as a whole of having between and 80% and 90% chance of success at a consequential Target.
 The Committee does not behave as an expected utility maximizer.

 The Committee has three agents: Planner, Wanter, Unwanter.
 The protocol is simple: Planner makes a plan and Wanter and Unwanter either veto it or sign-off on it.
 If both sign-off, then the plan is executed.
-Otherwise the agent takes the null action.
+Otherwise the agent takes the null plan.
 The utility functions are simple:
 1. Planner gets 1 utility if their plan is signed off on, and 0 utility if it isn't.
 2. Wanter gets 1 utility if the plan is vetoed, 1.25 utility if the plan goes through and the target consequence is achieved, and 0 otherwise.